Training structure

 Faculty of Science

-A 10 ECTS tutored project during which groups of students work on developing software for research or teaching.
+A 10-ECTS supervised project during which groups of students work on developing software for research or teaching purposes.

-This project is designed to give students their first semi-professional experience by working in groups of (>2) on a fairly large project generally proposed by fellow researchers wishing to develop and/or extend software intended for research work or the general public.
+This project is designed to give students their first semi-professional experience by working in groups of (>2) on a fairly large project, usually proposed by fellow researchers who want to develop and/or expand software for research purposes or for the general public.

 Supervision is provided by fellow physicists and, where appropriate, computer scientists.
-Students deliver a code with instructions.
-A report is written and an oral defense is given.
+Students submit a code with accompanying documentation.
+A report is written and an oral defense is held.

 Condensed Matter Physics 2